Last updated: February 6, 2026

 In simple terms, the Supertrend is a indicator plotted directly on the price chart.
 This tool uses the market’s volatility to determine the current market trend direction, which is then displayed as a simple green (uptrend) or red (downtrend) line.

 This guide has provided the blueprint.
 To get started, add this tool to your charts and test a strategy in a demo account.
 You’ll then directly experience the objectivity this indicator can bring to your trading.
-To continue your journey, explore more advanced guides in our best technical indicators category right here on Piprider.
+To continue your journey, explore more best technical indicators in our Learn Forex category right here on Piprider.

 Leave a Comment